paketo-buildpacks/paketo-website/content/docs/howto/bom.md

 ---
-title: "Accessing the Bill of Materials"
+title: "How to Access the Bill of Materials"
 weight: 345
 menu:
   main: